clubcapra/capra_web_ui/README.md

 src is essentially the root folder everything else is configuration files that shouldn't be touched as much as possible.

-- main: contains code that runs on the node runtime.
+- **main**: contains code that runs on the node runtime.
 This is specific to electron.
 For now we try to not use any features not available on the web.
-- renderer: this is essentially the src folder of a normal web app.
+- **renderer**: this is essentially the src folder of a normal web app.
 Everything in here should assume the context of a browser window.
-  - assets: contains any artifacts that aren't code.
+  - **assets**: contains any artifacts that aren't code.
 For examples: images or theme files that are loaded but not modified.
 If you want a custom theme you should either use the style feature of vue or make a new theme folder, since we use bulma wetry not to invent new themes and use what already exists.
-  - components: contains all vue components used to build the application.
+  - **components**: contains all vue components used to build the application.
 The internal structure isn't defined for now, but we try to sort them by features and not type.
-  - store: contains vuex modules and other utility functions related to using these stores
+  - **store**: contains vuex modules and other utility functions related to using these stores
-  - App.vue: main entry point of the vue app
+  - **App.vue**: main entry point of the vue app
-  - main.js: main entry point of the entire web app.
+  - **main.js**: main entry point of the entire web app.
 This should rarely change.
-  - router.js: Since our router is really simple we only have a single file.
+  - **router.js**: Since our router is really simple we only have a single file.
 If it becomes more complex we will make a router folder
-  - RosClient.js: small utility library that aims to simplify using roslibjs
+  - **RosClient.js**: small utility library that aims to simplify using roslibjs

 Vue is a component based framework, this means we try to use composition as much as possible.
 Since this is a vue app we try to use vue features and the vue way of doing things.